Discover more from Black Mountain Analysis

 Moreover, it will mean far more dead Russians, since the prolongation of the war means far more dead Russians.
 Which is NOT good.

 What about red lines?
 There are red lines indeed.
-But I don’t think that Russia is measuring them by the amount and quality of tanks or planes, that are being sent by the West.
+But I don’t think that Russia is measuring them by the amount and quality of tanks or planes that are being sent by the West.

 I’m personally convinced that the red lines were agreed by Sergei Naryshkin and William Burns in Ankara on November 14, 2022.
 And these red lines, from my point of view, concern the control and security of territory after the war.

 Why is it accepted?
 The Ukrainian army is mostly defeated.
 Russia is fighting against the fourth and last iteration.
 The best people are already dead or have fled.
 And there is another major reason.
-I will cover it in the chapter “Wounded animal”.
+I will cover that in the chapter “Wounded animal”.

-The last point, I want to cover in this chapter is Germany.
+The last point I want to cover in this chapter is Germany.
 Germany of course is being forced to send its tanks to Ukraine.
-It will have no military consequences, but the calculation is, that Russia would escalate and break up relations with Germany for all times, because of history.
+It will have no military consequences, but the calculation is that Russia would escalate and break up relations with Germany for all times because of history.
 The United States desperately wants to destroy the relations between Germany and Russia forever.
 So, Germany would depend on America and wouldn’t benefit from the new BRICS/SCO-oriented multipolar world order.

 Here are some personal thoughts and assumptions: